-- 43.4 The pole position will be in accordance with the relevant Track Licence. - 43.5 Any Driver who has not qualified for a race and who has failed to set a time in either free practice session at that Competition within 120% of the fastest time in the relevant session and category may be permitted by the Clerk of the Course to take part in the warm-up (if applicable) and/or in the race(s).
-Where such a Driver has set a lap time within the 120% limit in a free practice session or warm-up during a previous Competition this may be taken into consideration.
-Should the Clerk of the Course decide to allow any such Driver(s) to take part in the race then the Clerk will determine their grid position(s). - 43.6 The grids will be in a 2 x 2 formation.
+- 43.4 The pole position will be in accordance with the relevant Track Licence. - 43.5 Any Driver who has not qualified for a race and who has failed to set a time in free practice or pre-qualifying sessions at that Competition which is faster than 10% over the third-fastest time in the relevant session and category may be permitted by the Clerk of the Course to take part in the warm-up (if applicable) and/or in the race(s).
+Where such a Driver has set a lap time faster than 10% over the third-fastest car in a free practice, pre-qualifying or warm-up session during a previous Competition this may be taken into consideration.

+Should the Clerk of the Course decide to allow any such Driver(s) to take part in the race then the Clerk will determine their grid position(s).

+- 43.6 The grids will be in a 2 x 2 formation.
 GT3 cars will form up in qualifying order from the front of the grid.
-GT4 cars will be in a 2 x 2 formation and be separated behind GT3.

-- 43.7 Any car which has not taken up its position on the grid by the time the 3-minute signal is shown will not be permitted to do so and must start from the pit lane. - 43.8 The final starting grid for any Race will be published at the latest one hour before the start of that race.
+GT4 cars will be in a 2 x 2 formation and be separated behind GT3. - 43.7 Any car which has not taken up its position on the grid by the time the 3-minute signal is shown will not be permitted to do so and must start from the pit lane. - 43.8 The final starting grid for any Race will be published at the latest one hour before the start of that race.